NLeclercq27/Water-Heater/README.md

     - height_E (height of the electrical resistance)
     - height_Hp (height of the HP coil)

-The model empirical parameters need then to be entered:
+The model parameters need then to be entered:
-    - h_amb: heat exchange with the ambiance
+    - h_amb: heat exchange with the ambiance (from the water)
-    - h_ref: heat exchange with the refrigerant
+    - h_ref: heat exchange with the refrigerant (to the water)
-    - delta: parameters mused to model the inversion of layer scheme
+    - delta: parameters mused to model the inversion of layer scheme (>>10000)
-    - H_mix: height of mixing with the supply water at the bottom of the storage tank
+    - H_mix: height of mixing with the supply water at the bottom of the storage tank (+- 15cm)
-    - eps_is: isentropic efficiency of the compressor
+    - eps_is: isentropic efficiency of the compressor (+- 0.65)
+    - W_dot_el_basis: auxiliaries electricty consumption of the heat pump (100 W)

 Then, it is necessary to initiate the simulation, with the number of division of the storage and the initial temperature distribution vector